14all-agency/shopify-llms-txt-directory/https-sunnyseaglassjewelry-com.md

   - [Necklace](https://sunnyseaglassjewelry.com/products/white-sea-glass-sailboat-earrings-in-sterling-silver-ocean-inspired-beach-glass-sailboat-necklace-and-earring-set?variant=42908196438097)
     Availability: Available
     Price: $39.95 USD
 - [Handmade Macrame Sea Glass Bracelet, Hunter Green Sea Glass Bracelet, Adjustable Sea Glass Macrame Bracelets](https://sunnyseaglassjewelry.com/products/handmade-macrame-sea-glass-bracelet-hunter-green-sea-glass-bracelet-adjustable-sea-glass-macrame-bracelets): Petty & fun Sea Glass bracelet!
 A great gift for a friend who loves beaches & oceans.Fun & pretty summer beach bracelet!.
 This bracelet is made with a Natural sea glass, then we drilled each sides & continued with macrame adjustable style.This beautiful sea glass measures 20 x 15 mm.When the sliding tie is closed measures 6 inch and 8 inch when expended leaving 1 inch each end.
-Each end cord is finished with a .925 sterling silver beads.****About our macrame cord: S-Lon cord, also known as Super Lon, is a twisted nylon multi-filament cord used in jewelry making,b ead stringing, and micro-macrame.
+Each end cord is finished with a .925 sterling silver beads.****About our macrame cord: S-Lon cord, also known as Super Lon, is a twisted nylon multi-filament cord used in jewelry making,bead stringing, and micro-macrame.
 It's known for its strength, bulk, and ability to avoid stretching, making it suitable for knotting and detailed projects.S-Lon, when used as a beading thread, is water-resistant, not waterproof.
 While it's made of nylon and can withstand moisture, it will eventually absorb water if submerged.
 The manufacturer, The Beadsmith.***Email me for any inquiries.***Thank you for visiting my shop!
-  Updated: 2025-09-15T22:34:32Z
+  Updated: 2025-10-11T00:47:45Z
   Vendor: Sunny Sea Glass Jewelry
   Product Type: Sea Glass Bracelet
   Availability: Available